jarangutan/oapi-ai-gen-workshop/docs/workshop/slides.md

 ---

-# You made it :-D
+# We made it :-D

 Awesome job!

+TODO:
+If you got stuck or couldn't finish, that's ok! commit your changes and checkout main and do a make watch or go run cmd/api/main.go

 ---